 Next, we have the Awkward Loners.
 This group is made up of teens like Dylan Layhee, who lives out on the farm with his mother and father, Paula and Ben Layhee.
 From the outside, the Layhees appear to be upstanding, decent people.
 Ben is a hardworking, no-nonsense man who tries to instill good values in his 14-year old son, Dylan.
 But Dylan often finds himself bored, being limited to his studies and helping out on the farm.
 Such boredom has been the result of Nick being called to settle a few heated debates between Dylan and Ben, which puts Dylan also in the Felons-in-Training group.
 But because of Ben and Paula’s well-intentioned parenting, there is some hope for Dylan’s bright future.

 The third group is the Unproductive, or more commonly known as—Chase Moran and his friends Rippa Carey and Steve.
 The Unproductive keeps their noses clean.
 However, they are aware of every ounce of shadiness that goes on in Callahan—as well they should.
 When they aren’t studying, they are the eyes and ears of Callahan.
 They are a reliable source of information; even when they lack the courage to come forward.
-Instead, they prefer hanging out at each other’s house or indulging their hungry appetites at Mardi’s, the all-you-can-eat Mexican restaurant.
+Instead, they prefer hanging out at each other’s houses or indulging their hungry appetites at Mardi’s, the all-you-can-eat Mexican restaurant.

 Rippa Carey, Chase’s girlfriend, is different from anyone he’s ever met.
 Rippa is the product of Lexi and Wilbur Carey, who tied the knot at age 17 and are coming up on their seventeenth wedding anniversary.
 Wilbur and Lexi have only one daughter.
 Despite their practical parenting, Rippa decks herself in black lipstick, facial piercings, low rider jeans with hanging suspenders and army boots whenever and wherever possible.